wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 a=candidate:1 1 udp 2130706431 198.51.100.1 39132 typ host
 a=end-of-candidates
 ~~~~~
-{: title="Example of an ICE restart request and response"}
+{: title="Example of an ICE restart request and response" #trickle-restart-example}

+{{trickle-ice-example}} demonstrates a Trickle ICE restart procedure example.
+The WHEP player sends a PATCH request containing updated ICE information, including a new ufrag and password, along with newly gathered ICE candidates.
+In response, the WHEP session provides ICE information for the session after the ICE restart, including the updated ufrag and password, as well as the previous ICE candidate.

 ## WebRTC constraints

-In order to reduce the complexity of implementing WHEP in both clients and media servers, WHEP imposes the following restrictions regarding WebRTC usage:
+To simplify the implementation of WHEP in both players and media servers, WHEP introduces specific restrictions on WebRTC usage.
+The following subsections will explain these restrictions in detail:

 ### SDP Bundle